Classical Physics: Spacetime and Fields: Spacetime

+According to the Gau\ss--Stokes--Green theorems, there exist relations between integrals over different elements:

-Covariant integrands that include the above dual densities of weight -1 must be multiplied by a scalar density, for example, by the square root of the determinant of a tensor of rank $(0,2)$.
-According to Gau\ss' and Stokes' theorems, there exists relations between integrals over different elements:
+To preserve the invariant character of an integral, the product of an integrand and the integration element must be a scalar.
+The elements $df^\star_{ik}$, $dS_i$, and $d\Omega$ are densities of weight -1.
+Consequently, they must be multiplied by a scalar density $\mathfrak{s}$ (with weight 1), for example, the square root of the determinant of a tensor of rank $(0,2)$ in (\ref{dens5}).